Everything You Need to Know About SMS Compliance: A Complete Guide

 1. Obtain Clear and Explicit Consent

 - Use opt-in forms or, better yet, double opt-in forms (where users confirm via text).
-Double opt-ins show without a doubt that your customer actively wants to receive promotional texts from you.
+Double opt-ins show without a doubt that your customer actively wants to receive promotional texts from you, and is a best practice where the consumer’s first opt-in does not come from their mobile device.
+For example, if a consumer opts in via a website form, but enters the wrong number, then a double opt-in will stop unsolicited messages if the “wrong” consumer fails to opt in.

 - Clearly state what recipients can expect (message content, frequency, and potential costs).
 The more specific you are, the better.
 Not only does this help inform your customers, but it also reduces the number of claims along the lines of, “I didn’t expect to receive this kind of content” and subsequent opt-outs.